Pipe History, Family Crest & Coats of Arms

 Pipe Settlers in United States in the 20th Century

-- Edward Francis Pipe, aged 30, who emigrated to America from London, in 1903
+- Edward Francis Pipe, aged 30, who immigrated to America from London, in 1903

 - Emily Kate Pipe, aged 37, who landed in America from London, England, in 1907

-- Edgar Pipe, aged 44, who emigrated to the United States from Southwold, England, in 1907
+- Edgar Pipe, aged 44, who immigrated to the United States from Southwold, England, in 1907

 - John C. Pipe, aged 48, who settled in America from Ipswich, England, in 1907